rspeer/python-ftfy/docs/index.rst

 If your input is a mess of unmarked bytes, you might want a tool that can just statistically analyze those bytes and predict what encoding they're in.

-ftfy is not that tool.
-The `guess_bytes` function will do this in very limited cases, but to support more encodings from around the world, something more is needed.
+`ftfy` is not that tool.
+The :func:`ftfy.guess_bytes` function it contains will do this in very limited cases, but to support more encodings from around the world, something more is needed.

-You may have heard of chardet.
+You may have heard of `chardet`.
 Chardet is admirable, but it doesn't completely do the job either.
 Its heuristics are designed for multi-byte encodings, such as UTF-8 and the language-specific encodings used in East Asian languages.
 It works badly on single-byte encodings, to the point where it will output wrong answers with high confidence.

-ftfy's `guess_bytes` doesn't even try the East Asian encodings, so the ideal thing would combine the simple heuristic of `guess_bytes` with the multibyte character set detection of `chardet`.
+:func:`ftfy.guess_bytes` doesn't even try the East Asian encodings, so the ideal thing would combine the simple heuristic of :func:`ftfy.guess_bytes` with the multibyte character set detection of `chardet`.
 This ideal thing doesn't exist yet.

 Accuracy